 Caroline merner, Co-DirECTOR

-Caroline is a passionate environmental educator and a sustainability enthusiast.
-Caroline works at Parks Canada engaging youth in Northern National Parks.
-She co-directed the Dalhousie Student Union Sustainability Office in 2016-17 and, since 2015, has served as a Youth Advisory Group member for the Canadian Commission for UNESCO.
-Her background in conservation has taken her to the Arctic, Hawaii, Peru, Chile and Banff, as a workshop facilitator and international conference delegate.
-As a graduate from Dalhousie University in Sustainability and International Development, Caroline’s thesis focused on effective climate change communication.
-She is now thrilled to co-direct Climate Guides in Vancouver.
+Caroline is a passionate climate action engager.
+Caroline is the Co-Director of Climate Guides and works at Environment and Climate Change Canada in public engagement on climate change.
+She has engaged youth in conservation and climate change in her work with Ocean Wise, Parks Canada, Dalhousie Student Union, Canadian Committee for IUCN and Canadian Commission for UNESCO.
+Her background in conservation has taken her to the Arctic, Hawaii, Peru, Chile, Poland, and Banff, as a facilitator and international delegate.
+As graduate in Sustainability and International Development at Dalhousie University, Caroline’s thesis focused on effective climate communication.
 For her work, Caroline has been named Green Student of the Year by Dalhousie University, an inaugural Young Women for Nature by Nature Canada, and a Top 25 Under 25 Environmentalists by Starfish Canada.